ErShakirAnsari/how-to/redis/how-to-set-max-memory.md

 maxmemory-policy allkeys-lru
 ```

+💡 Notes

+- /home/user/file.conf may not work, try put it into different folder.

-Note on units: when memory size is needed, it is possible to specify
+- Units: when memory size is needed, it is possible to specify
   it in the usual form of 1k 5GB 4M and so forth:

 | unit | = | value                    |
 |------|---|--------------------------|